fluent/fluentd-docs-gitbook/overview/faq.md

 ## What is the differences between v1 or v0.14?

-No differences. v1.0 is built on top of v0.14.
-Use v1.0 for newer installation.
-We use v1.0/v1.x on our document.
+No differences. v1 is built on top of v0.14.
+Use v1 for newer installation.
+We use v1 or v1.x on our document.

 ## Known Issue